 |---|---|---|

-| Rep Ur Team Bright | Use colorful tablecloths that match team colors | Create a festive atmosphere by coordinating with your team colors |
+| Rep Ur Team Bright | Cover tables with colorful tablecloths in team colors | Wear your Team Colors! |

-| Label Everything | Let your guests know what’s being served, especially with dietary considerations | Use labels to make your spread more organized and accessible for everyone |
+| Label Everything | Inform your guests as to what is being served, along with dietary considerations | Make your spread more organized and accessible for everyone by using labels |

-| Bring Serving Utensils | Make sure you have the right utensils for each dish | Include spoons, tongs, and small serving spoons for convenience |
+| Bring Serving Utensils | Ensure you have the correct utensils for each dish | Include spoons, tongs, and small serving spoons for ease |

 Packing Tips